beubeubeubeu/SafeGem/README.md

 NFT's are images and information about physical tickets of passed concert tickets.

-The target are concert tickets collectors like [Stevie Dixon](https://steviedixon.blogspot.com/p/concerts-venir-lyon-et-region.html).
+The targetted users are concert tickets collectors like [Stevie Dixon](https://steviedixon.blogspot.com/p/concerts-venir-lyon-et-region.html).

 ## Features